apache/cordova-docs/docs/en/edge/guide/whitelist/index.md

 ### Details

 The whitelisting rules are found in `res/xml/config.xml` and declared with the element `<access origin="..." />`.

-Android has full support for the whitelisting syntax.
+Android fully supports whitelisting syntax.

 ### Syntax